Quickstart

 - An AI assistant configured with your business knowledge

-- A chat widget installed on your website (or tested in the Widget Playground)
+- A chat widget tested and ready to embed on your website

 - Your first real AI conversation handled